 The teacher’s role is to set up the environment so that the children can learn and experiment freely, even if the play gets messy.
 This might mean having towels, a bucket of soapy water, and changes of clothing handy.
 Children will then understand that their explorations are supported by their teachers and go about their play with confidence.

 Children learn much from their mistakes.
 They need to be given ample chances to make them.
 Through trial and error, a child can figure out what works and what doesn’t.
 The disappointment that she may experience won’t become a setback as she comes to understand that it’s only a matter of trying again later or in a different way.
 Making mistakes helps her to learn to come up with alternate solutions, to develop patience and focus as she attempts to solve the problem, and to reach out to peers or teachers for help if she needs it.

 Open-ended activities are key in giving children opportunities for mistake-making.
 Teachers can support the explorations of children through supporting the choices children make in their play.
 If an adult tells a child that the materials are meant to be used differently, rather than the way the child has chosen, he does not get the chance to take a risk, experiment, and learn from his ideas.
 Becoming comfortable with making mistakes means a child becomes more confident in his skills and feels accomplished in what he can do.
 That is what the process is all about.

-Teresa Gonsoski has been teaching in the field of early childhood education for thirteen years and has worked with all age groups, from infants to preschoolers.
+Teresa Parlan Gonsoski has been teaching in the field of early childhood education since 2004 and has worked with all age groups, from infants to preschoolers.
 She has a Master of Arts in Human Development from Pacific Oaks College.
-Teresa currently teaches in the two-year-old program at the Children’s Center of the Stanford Community, a parent cooperative.
-She also organizes weekend campouts for families with preschool-age children and volunteers as a leader for backpacking trips.
+Teresa is the lead teacher at Pathfinders Nature Mentoring, a forest preschool, and adjunct professor at Foothills Community College.
+She also organizes weekend campouts for families with preschool-age children and guides backpacking trips for people of all ages.